REAtes/CookitNow/README.md

 ➡[**Surprise Me!**](https://gastromiuul.streamlit.app/Surprise_Me)

-With CookItNow, infuse meaning into your kitchen, make a difference in sustainability, and embark on a flavorful culinary adventure.
+With CookitNow, infuse meaning into your kitchen, make a difference in sustainability, and embark on a flavorful culinary adventure.
 Take the first step towards your cooking purpose today!